Thor, deGrom to Bronx? Yankees' hunt for arms just got real

 Perhaps even more than deGrom, the odds Syndergaard ends up in pinstripes are long.
 Of late, he's been nagged by a finger injury.
 Although the plan is for him to pitch against the Yankees during this weekend's series, he's been battling the injury the past couple of weeks.
 Before making a rehab start Tuesday, Syndergaard hadn't pitched in a game since May 25.
 Just after that outing, he went on the disabled list due to a strained ligament in his right index finger.

 Still, that's not exactly a deal-breaker.
-What might be, though, is the price deGrom (who'll be 30 at the deadline) or Syndergaard (just 25) would command in return.
+What might be, though, is the price deGrom (who'll be 30 at the deadline) or Syndergaard (just 25) would command in return -- particularly with the two teams involved and the possible PR fallout.
 The Yankees have talent to trade, though.

 "We've got a lot of guys in Triple-A that would be on major league rosters without question elsewhere," Cashman told reporters.
 Among others, the Mets could ask for minor league outfielder Estevan Florial.
 The 20-year-old speedster is highly regarded in the organization; if Florial is part of any trade-deadline deal this summer, it would mean the Yankees are pulling out all the stops to land an elite pitcher.